FancyStudioTeam/YAMLCord/docs/team.md

 # Our Team

-Thanks to all these people who have made FancyScript possible!
+Thanks to all these people who have made YAMLCord possible!

 ## Developers